nickedwards109/rails_engine/README.md

  * From your command line run *git clone https://github.com/nickedwards109/rails_engine.git*
  * cd into the *rails_engine* folder
- * make a ./data folder and populate it with .csv files from https://github.com/turingschool-examples/sales_engine/tree/master/data

 Then run the following commands in succession:
  * *bundle*